falpi/osb-jwt-provider/README.md

 ... <DEBUG> ##########################################################################################
 ... <INFO>  Inbound (JWT) => Proxy:Test, User:falpi (<client_id>), Client:<client host> (127.0.0.1)
 ```
+## Running Mode
+<p align="justify">The provider code base was designed and tested to be thread-safe because Identity Asserters in WebLogic can be called in parallel and this is their normal behavior.
+If multiple requests arrive at the same time the server allocates a different thread for each assertion.
+Load tests were done with the excellent SoapUI tool reaching up to 1000 threads for parallel requests and the provider code was found to be solid and without memory leaks.</br>

+However there may be situations where it is useful to force serialization of requests and this is the purpose of the "RUNNING_MODE" configuration parameter.
+When "SERIAL" mode is selected a "synchronized" version of the assertion method is used and this causes multiple parallel requests to be queued serially, without overlapping.</br>

+This could be useful for example for analyzing debug logs of a specific service in the presence of a large number of requests.
+In "PARALLEL" mode the log lines of each request/thread would be mixed with those of others.
+In "SERIAL" mode instead each assertion execution completes atomically with a consistent footprint of its logs.</p>

 ## Known Issues
 #### 1. Invalid signature with Azure Entra ID
 ```com.nimbusds.jose.proc.BadJWSException: Signed JWT rejected: Invalid signature```